toorop/go-pusher/README.md

 go-pusher
 =========

-A golang pusher client (and perhaps server in the futur...)
+A golang pusher client & server

-See example

 ###Warning : Work in progress